PawelLipski/docker-ci-blog/blog.md

-# Nifty Docker tricks you'll crave to use in your CI!
+# Nifty Docker tricks you'll crave to use in your CI (vol. 1)

 If you're running Dockerized jobs in your CI (or considering migration to Docker-based flow), it's very likely that some (if not most) of the techniques outlined in this blog post will prove very useful.